thejqs/parse_digits/README.md

 - the most-common value and how frequently it occurs
 - and the total number of integers analyzed to do all that.

-Simply clone this repo into a project file of your own, change a couple environment settings, and **all this can be yours**.
+Simply clone this repo into a project directory of your own, change a couple environment settings, and **all this can be yours**.

 After you've cloned the repo, a couple things will help you out.
 In the `parser/run_parse_digits.py` file, simply replace my sample in `sys.path.append()` with your own project path.
 Then do the same in the `tests/test_parse_digits.py` file.
 Those two settings will help you run the tests and diagnose issues should anything untoward happen while running the scripts.
+Tests can be run from the command line while in the top-level directory with `python -m unittest discover -s tests`.

 Meantime, just add in your own file paths and get to analyzing.